Application and selection procedure

 The prestigious PhD fellowships are awarded on a competitive basis.
 Shortlisted candidates are invited to the Biozentrum for a week of interviews with group leaders and other opportunities to interact and get to know the Biozentrum.

-You must either already hold or expect to soon receive a university degree that qualifies you for a PhD program at the University of Basel (MSc, Diploma, etc.).
-In exceptional cases, outstanding students with a BSc degree (eg. USA, Canada, Singapore) are also eligible to apply to the fellowships program; they, however, will have to pass additional courses at the Biozentrum after acceptance.
+You must hold or expect soon a university degree that qualifies you for a PhD program at the University of Basel (MSc and equivalent).
+Candidates with a 4-year Bachelor degree, typically from outside the Bologna system, are also eligible to apply.
+These will be able to complete a Master’s program on a fast-track at the University of Basel as part of their fellowship.
 If you have already enrolled at the Biozentrum or plan to start your PhD thesis before September 1, or respectively March 1, of the same year as the open call, you are no longer eligible to apply.

 Your application must include:

 - electronic copies of your diploma/MSc degree with grades and transcripts as pdf files